 Data citation poster

-Free printed copies of the poster in pamphlet form are available by emailing firstname.lastname@example.org.
+Free printed copies of the poster in A4 or pamphlet form are available by emailing firstname.lastname@example.org.

 Benefits of data citation